 Gleaming retail outlets, sophisticated accommodation options, popping street art, and fabulous restaurants and cafes are all part of the reconstructed urban landscape.
-However, you’ll also find plenty of links with the city’s best loved traditions.
+However, you’ll also find plenty of links with the past and a concerted upholding of the city’s best loved traditions.

 Christchurch for history lovers